Ashraf-Zafrani/ShowPick/README.md

 ## How to Use

 1. Clone or download the repository.
-2. Open the `index.html` file in any modern web browser.
+2. Open the `showPick HTML.html` file in any modern web browser.
 3. Test the functionality by logging in or creating an account.

 ## Future Improvements